When it comes to landing your dream job, knowing how to prepare for an interview can tip the scales in your favor.

 - Can you tell me about a failure you experienced with a previous employer?
 How did you handle it?

-Another form of interview preparedness is having your own interview questions.
 You are interviewing this company just as much as they are interviewing you.
-Through your list of questions, you should aim to understand the company culture and if it’s a good fit for you.
-Common questions you should ask could be:
+Create a list of questions that will help you understand what the culture is like, and whether the role is a good fit for you.
+Here are a few options:

 - What are the expectations for my role and my productivity?